QingyongWang/KaiLiu-Leo.github.io/_pages/about.md

 Biography
 ======
 I am currently an Assistant Professor in Discipline of Information and Communication Technology (ICT), N University, Australia, and an [Adjunct Fellow](https://www.uts.edu.au/staff/zehong.cao) in School of Computer Science, University of Technology Sydney (UTS), Australia.
-Before joining UTAS, I was a Postdoc Research Fellow in the Centre for Artificial Intelligence (CAI), UTS.
-I received my PhD degree in Information Technology in UTS, under the supervision of Distinguished Prof. [Chin-Teng Lin](https://www.uts.edu.au/staff/chin-teng.lin).
-I personally have papers published in top-tier (ERA A*/A or JCR Q1) journals, such as IEEE TFS, IEEE TNNLS, IEEE TCYB, IEEE TSMC-S, IEEE TBME, IEEE TCDS, IEEE TII, IEEE TIA, IEEE IoT, and ACM TOMM, INS, NC, IJNS, NeuroImage and Scientific Data.
+Before joining UTAS,  I received my PhD degree in Science and Information Engineering in NUDT.
+I personally have papers published in top-tier (ERA A*/A or JCR Q1) journals, such as IEEE TFS, IEEE TNNLS, IEEE TCYB, IEEE TSMC-S, IEEE TBME, IEEE TCDS, IEEE TII, IEEE TIA, ESWA, and ACM TOMM, INS, NC, IJNS, NeuroImage and BiB.

 My research interests cover neural computation, brain-computer interface, fuzzy sets and neural networks and deep reinforcement learning.
 Currently, I am mainly focusing on the capacity of the human-in-the-loop machine learning and applications.
 If you are a self-motivated student and keen on a research project to work with me, please drop me an email.